Sf99-lab/Python-Learning/README.md

 Python-Learning
 ----------------------------------------------------------------

-This repository contains Python scripts for Python newbie.
+This repository contains fundamentals of python.